 Act Now: Replace Lead Service Lines and Avoid Additional Regulatory Actions

 The EPA’s Lead & Copper Rule Improvements (LCRI), released in October 2024, provides a pathway for water suppliers to proactively remove lead service lines (LSLs) identified under the Lead & Copper Rule Revision (LCRR).
 This latest regulation also strengthens requirements for water suppliers who choose not to replace LSLs immediately, including ongoing water quality monitoring, point of use filter distribution, public noticing and education, optimizing corrosion control treatment, and eventual replacement.
-If you completed the inventory identifying known and unknown LSLs by October 2024 as per the LCRR, you are well positioned to start implementing a replacement program and avoid the hassle and cost of additional monitoring or noticing requirements.
+If you completed the inventory identifying known and unknown service lines by October 2024 as per the LCRR, you are well positioned to start implementing a replacement program and avoid the hassle and cost of additional monitoring or noticing requirements.

 LCRI Compliance Matrix